DEPARTMENT PAPERWORK INSTRUCTIONS

 - E-MAIL: first name initial (E) + full last name (Graves) @southgatemi.gov

 CLICK HERE FOR ONLINE PROPERTY INFORMATION

 The Assessing Department has the responsibility of preparing the assessment and tax rolls for the City for all property that is not exempt.
 The State of Michigan Constitution requires that property be assessed at 50% of true cash value.
 Proposal A was a constitutional amendment passed in 1994 that placed additional limits on the values used to calculate property taxes.
 Beginning in 1995, property taxes were calculated by levying the millage on the taxable value rather than the state-equalized value.

-The taxable value is the lesser of the capped value and the state equalized value.
-The capped value is calculated by taking the previous years taxable value, subtracting any losses from demolition, then multiplying by the inflation rate or 5%, whichever is less, then adding any value for new construction.
-The inflation rate for 2017 is .9%
+The taxable value is the lesser of the capped value and the state-equalized value.
+The capped value is calculated by taking the previous year's taxable value, subtracting any losses from demolition, then multiplying by the inflation rate or 5%, whichever is less, then adding any value for new construction.
+The inflation rate for 2023 is 5%.

 Personal Property Statements are due on February 20 to the local jurisdiction in which the personal property is located on tax day (December 31).